configcat/docs/website/docs/sdk-reference/python.md

 [See below](#polling-modes) for details.

 :::caution
-We strongly recommend using the *ConfigCat Client* as a Singleton object in your application.
+We strongly recommend you to use the *ConfigCat Client* as a Singleton object in your application.
+If you want to use multiple SDK Keys in the same application, create only one *ConfigCat Client* per SDK Key.
 :::

 ## Anatomy of `get_value()`